June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 are about 10 different shades of green each and the mountains around them, is one of the most beautiful sights anywhere to see.
 The way you feel just laying

-here breathing in the fresh air and listening to the birds and the animals around you really relaxes you, I don't care who you are this more relaxing than Yoga any
+here breathing in the fresh air and listening to the birds and the animals around you relaxes you.
+It's just as relaxing as Yoga but the air here is better than

-day!
-We drove to the base of the path that leads up to the highest point in all of Tennessee which is right above Newfound Gap, which happens to be the lowest
+anywhere else.
+We drove to the base of the path that leads up to highest point in all of Tennessee which is right above Newfound Gap, which happens to be the

-point in Tennessee so the views are amazing.
+lowest point in Tennessee so the views are amazing.
 It feels like you are on top of the world.
 There are two different trails that actually start up here.
-One of them goes
+One of

-to the lookout and the other goes to Maine, yes the state, so we obviously chose the shorter of the two and stayed in the state of Tennessee.
-We did however
+them goes to the lookout and the other goes to Maine, yes the state, so we obviously chose the shorter of the two and stayed in the state of Tennessee.
+We did

-meet a couple that was actually doing the entire trail up to Maine.
+however meet a couple that was actually doing the entire trail up to Maine.
 They were planning on it taking them 7 months!
 Yikes!
-One must really love to hike in order to
+One must really love to hike in

-head out on a 2,501 mile trail, but I commend them greatly for their determination.
+order to head out on a 2,501 mile trail, but I commend them greatly for their determination.
 It would probably be an amazing 7 months.
-Heck we've been out here for
+Heck we've been out here

 This is as far as we got on the trail to Maine